-In 2019, the Board approved an updated Board and Senior Management Diversity Policy (the "Board Diversity Policy") which recognizes the importance of diversity amongst our Board and senior management team and to emphasize our commitment to diversity.
+In 2020, the Board approved an updated Board and Senior Management Diversity Policy (the "Board Diversity Policy") which recognizes the importance of diversity amongst our Board and senior management team and to emphasize our commitment to diversity.
+In March 2022, we formally set a target for the Company to maintain representation by women on the Board of at least 30%.
 The Board Diversity Policy provides a basic framework within which the Company will consider the principle of diversity when recruiting, developing and appointing our senior management team and our Board members, with the goal of having talented, knowledgeable persons with diverse experiences, backgrounds and perspectives guiding the Company.
-Please refer to the complete description of the Board Diversity Policy under the heading "Board and Senior Management Diversity" beginning on page 19 of this Circular.
+The Board Diversity Policy provides that gender diversity will be accorded particular attention when considering Board and senior management appointments with a view to increasing the representation of women amongst the Company's leadership.
+Please refer to the complete description of the Board Diversity Policy under the heading "Board and Senior Management Diversity" beginning on page 20 of this Circular.